11 Ways to Reduce Cortisol Levels Naturally:

 According to the Oxford Dictionary, stress can be defined as ‘a state of mental or emotional strain or tension resulting from adverse or demanding circumstances’.

-Stressors can be physical – heat, cold, infection, trauma, overwork, noise and so on – or psychological – bereavement, relationship problems, worry and money worries to name a few.
+Stressors can be physical - heat, cold, infection, trauma, overwork and noise, or psychological - bereavement, relationship problems, worry and money worries to name a few.

 The Physiology of Stress